Connecting with Vulnerable road users – a public health inspired approach to motorcycle safety

 Through our planning we found:

-- Locally, 3 in 4 motorcycle collisions involved another vehicle.
-We need to consider all parties involved.
-Using locally held collision data to identify demographics of our target audience we saw a unique point of difference which led to a switching of gears on our primary target.
+- Locally, three in four motorcycle collisions involved another vehicle.
+Using locally held collision data to identify demographics of our target audience, we saw a unique point of difference which led to a switching of gears on our primary target – we would need to consider all parties involved, not just the riders.

-- We considered the impact of a motorcycle fatality on every family and friend of the rider and emphasised how other road users contribute to collisions, harnessing these emotions to fuel the campaign.
+- Finally, we considered the impact of a motorcycle fatality on every family and friend of the rider and emphasised how other road users contribute to collisions, harnessing these emotions to fuel the campaign

 Addressing Root Causes